Edmé Samson: Edme Samson's ceramics

 Samson began his career by making service and set piece replacements in the late 1830s.
-In 1845 he opened the ceramics firm Samson, Edmé et Cie at 7, Rue Vendôme (later Rue Béranger) in Paris, with the intention of supplying reproductions of ceramics on display in museums and private collections.
+In 1845 he opened the ceramics firm Samson, Edmé et Cie at 7, rue de Vendôme (nowadays rue Béranger) in Paris, with the intention of supplying reproductions of ceramics on display in museums and private collections.
 The factory was moved to Montreuil, Seine-Saint-Denis in 1871 by Samson’s son, Emile Samson (1837–1913).
 The firm either drew inspiration from other factories, or directly copied their pieces.
 18th-century designs from the factories of Meissen, Sèvres, Chelsea, Worcester and Derby were among the reproductions Samson, Edmé et Cie produced, among designs copied from the other major European factories.